Lassounkoro/Lassounkoro/README.md

 📙  Currently learning SQL, Python...

-✉  you can reach here isilue@outlook.com or https://www.linkedin.com/in/ibrahimsilué
+✉  you can reach me here isilue@outlook.com or https://www.linkedin.com/in/ibrahimsilué

 🌥  hopefully i will find some good advice and collaborations here to improve my skills